Serving all people by providing personalized health and wellness through exemplary care, education and research.

 An atrioventricular (AV) canal defect is a congenital heart defect.
 This means that your child is born with it.
 This condition includes the following heart problems:

-These defects may range from partial to complete.
+There are several types of this heart defect depending on how broad the defect is.
 These conditions cause oxygen-rich (red) blood and oxygen-poor (blue) blood to mix.
 This sends extra blood to your child's lungs.